 ‘how many times have I told you!’

-But that response is not just about the toilet seat, it’s a culmination of everything going on in your life, your boss, lack of money and the pressure of your parents coming to stay.
+That response is not just about the toilet seat, it’s a culmination of everything going on in your life.
+You are responding to your boss, lack of money and the pressure of your parents coming to stay.

 Why do you explode at your partner rather than your boss or your parents?
 It’s safe to show your anger with him as there is less chance of consequences.
 If you shout at your boss, you will be fired, you know it’s your fault for spending too much money this month and you just wouldn’t dare shout at your parents.